What is it?

 Some medications for inflammation include dexamethasone (Decadron), hydrocortisone (Cortef), methylprednisolone (Medrol), prednisone (Deltasone), and others.

-Soy might decrease the effects of DHEA.
+Soy might increase or decrease DHEA levels in the body.
+Taking soy with DHEA might increase the effects of DHEA.

 Strict vegetarians have higher levels of DHEA in their blood than non-vegetarians.
 However, this difference seems to disappear after menopause.
 Researchers aren't sure how important these findings are.